FerranAgulloLopez/DataMiningGlobalTerrorism/README.md

 - Preprocessing:
 Contains the scripts related to the preprocessing of our dataset.
-  - BIUDS_raw_data.Rmd
-  - BUDS_preprocessed_data.Rmd
-  - BUDS_preprocessed_data.html
+  - BIUDS_raw_data.Rmd: markdown file with the basic statistical analysis and study of our dataset before preprocessing
+  - BUDS_preprocessed_data.Rmd: markdown file with the basic statistical analysis and study of our dataset after preprocessing
+  - Preprocessing.Rmd: markdown file with the explanation alongside the code of each step we've gone through during preprocessing

-  - Preprocessing.Rmd
+- bivariate_analysis:
+  - SDA_Bivariate.Rmd: markdown file with the bivariate statistical analysis and study of our dataset after preprocessing

 - PCA:
 Contains the scripts related to the Principal Component Analysis of the project.
   - PCA.R
   - PCA.Rmd

-- bivariate_analysis:
-  - SDA_Bivariate.Rmd
-  - SDA_Bivariate.html

 - clusters:
+  - clusters_script.Rmd: markdown file with the clustering and its analysis of our dataset

+- profiling:
-  - clusters_script.Rmd
+  - ??

 - datasets:
 Contains the different versions of the dataset we've been using.
   - .Rhistory